seanednd/The-Sins-of-Ha-sana/Sean-notes.md

   - Would take 11 days to set up a meeting
 - Dammir meets the grave keeper owner
   - Grave keeper Asks where Seung is, she hasn't been around or made any contact with her.
+  - Dammir lies and says we don't know
   - Liam gold mine is a few hours away.
 - Kiko unsure how old they are
-- "Top of fence has a white blue magical energy a distance above the fence itself, RECOGNIZE IT AS THE ALARM SPELL.
-- "portion of fence yeah "
+- Fence has an alarm spell radius above it
-- "Magical shimmering deep into the forest."
+- Magical shimmering deep into the forest.
 - We all use Vram's belt to get past the gate
 - Major illusion surrounding the area making the area look like a regular forest
   - When peering into the illusion, dead trees and lots of people shouting, the smell of sulfur in the air.